dessa-oss/DeepFake-Detection/README.md

 ![download model](/images/download_model.png)

 Note: Some of the experiments don't have pre-trained models as we didn't introduce saving checkpoints at that point in time.

+## Help improve this technology

+Please feel free to fork this work and keep pushing on it.

+If you also want to help improving the deepfake detection datasets, please share your real/forged samples at foundations@dessa.com